While working as a pastry chef here in the U.S., I’ve noticed that many Americans prefer shortening-based cake frosting over real buttercream.

 The Drawbacks of Shortening

 If you’ve ever used shortening, you may have noticed how hard it is to wash off your hands and utensils.
-I’ve always imagined that when it gets inside my body, it must leave a similar kind of grease trail behind.
+When it gets inside the body, it leaves a similar kind of grease trail behind.
 Beware that shortening is a hydrogenated fat, which contains – at the very least – traces of trans-fats, which cause heart disease.
-Like preservatives, high fructose corn syrup, and artificial flavorings, shortening is one of those ingredients that you use at your own risk (or at the risk of whomever eats your baked goods).
+Like preservatives, high fructose corn syrup, and artificial flavorings, shortening is one of those ingredients that you use at your own risk or at the risk of whomever eats your baked goods.

 Some people complain of shortening-based frostings being “too sweet.”
-The reason for that criticism is not due to sweetness but rather to the fact that shortening does not melt at body temperature so when it gets inside the mouth, it coats the palate and clings there for a while.
-For some people, that results in an undesirable cloying sensation.
-In fact the solution to complaints of a frosting being “too sweet” is not to tinker with the sugar but rather to switch from using shortening to butter.
+Since shortening does not melt at body temperature, when it gets inside the mouth, it coats the palate and clings there for a while.
+That can result in an undesirable cloying sensation.
+Sometimes the solution to complaints of a frosting being “too sweet” is not to tinker with the sugar but rather to switch from using shortening to butter.

 The Benefits of Butter

 Although it’s high in saturated fat and cholesterol, butter has been proven to be healthier to consume than shortening and margarine.
 Butter not only has a pleasing taste but it melts at body temperature so it has an appealing mouth feel too.

 Because butter is soft at room temperature and hard when cold, a cake can be frosted, chilled, then smoothed using the blade of a bench scraper or metal spatula.
 My preferred technique for finishing buttercream-frosted wedding cakes involves using a bench scraper, a turntable, and a few rests in the fridge.
 In the end, I scrape off excess buttercream until the surface is smooth.